Should I get a cash out refinance or HELOC?

 - More flexibility.
 You can choose the type of mortgage that suits you: conventional, FHA, VA, jumbo.
 But you can’t do a cash out refinance on a USDA loan.

 - Lower monthly payments.
-You can spread payments over 30 years, which is longer than most home equity loans or lines of credit.
+You can spread payments over 30 years, which is a longer loan term than most home equity loans or lines of credit.
 The more payments, the lower each needs to be.
-Home equity loans — but not HELOCs — can also last 30 years but they’re usually shorter.
+Home equity loans — but not HELOCs — can also last 30 years but they’re usually for a shorter period of time.

 Those are compelling advantages for many borrowers.
 But here are the drawbacks.